Learning-Dashboard/LD-eval/README.md

 ```

 ### projects/default/project.properties
 The project.properties file contains the top-level configuration for a project evaluation.
-It defines the project.name (which will be appended to the metrics, factors, indicators and relations index names), the addresses to source and target MongoDB servers, the name and other properties of the source indexes (e.g. Github, Taiga...), and the names and types of the created (or reused) target indexes (metrics, factors, indicators and relations).
+It defines the project.name (which will be appended to the metrics, factors, indicators and relations index names), the addresses to source and target MongoDB servers (host name, port number, database name...), the name and other properties of the source indexes (e.g. Github, Taiga...), and the names and types of the created (or reused) target indexes (metrics, factors, indicators and relations).

 The Error Handling is configurable.
 Error handling takes place when the computation of metrics, factors, or indicators fails.
 This can happen because of missing data, errors in formulas (e.g. division by 0) and for other reasons.
 The onError property allows to set a project-wide default (which can be overwritten for metrics, factors...) how to handle these errors.